 So what about diet sodas with less sugar?
 Good question!
 While diet sodas may have lower sugar content, the acid found in them applies directly to the teeth.
 This increases the risk of tooth decay and gum disease.

-The Team at the orthodontic office of Mary Kay Becher DDS PA knows that children and adults with braces are especially at risk for enamel erosion caused by soda or sugary drinks.
+The team at Becher & Gil Orthodontics knows that children and adults with braces are especially at risk for enamel erosion caused by soda or sugary drinks.
 In children, their enamel is still developing so it cannot defend against erosion.
 People with braces and a love for soda may have brackets for barriers but often leave with stained teeth once the braces are taken off.

 So why not drink smarter?
 By now you might be turned off by your once favorite drink.
 Fear not.
 Your favorite sugary cocktail can still be enjoyed, just with a different approach.
 While brushing your teeth 30 minutes after drinking sugary foods is ideal, not everyone has time for that.
 Try drinking water after soda to rinse away sugar residue and balance your oral pH levels.
 If you must eat or drink something with sugar in it, have it with a meal so that the food can brush away some of the sugar and acid left on your teeth.
 Or…even better…eliminate or reduce those sugary things from your diet.